UPDATE: May 2019

 Watch out in the evening, we were once surprised by 2 owls that flew over the road at low altitude at sundown.
-Luckily we had enough time to slow down and let them pass.
-They got to go back to their nest and we got to give the car back without a scratch. 🙂
+Luckily we had enough time to slow down and let them pass!
+They got to go back to their nest and we got to give our rental car back without a scratch. 🙂

 4. Avoid speed traps

 Iceland has a number of fixed speed traps and police cars which patrol the ring-road are equipped with mobile detectors.